Learn how to remove skin tags with these 5 strategies to help you get rid of them naturally. They’re not problematic but

 Next to warts, one of the questions I get the most is how to remove skin tags.
 Skin tags are fleshy bumps that can be anywhere from the size of a grain of rice to the size of a pea.
 Technically called acrochordons or cutaneous papilloma, the benign growths of skin are more annoying than problematic.
 Let’s discuss how to remove skin tags naturally.

 There really is no scientific consensus on why people get skin tags.
-Studies have shown a correlation between adult onset diabetes and the development of the benign growths, but the results are not conclusive.¹ Skin tags show up more often in people who are overweight.
+Studies have shown a correlation between adult-onset diabetes and the development of benign growths, but the results are not conclusive.¹ Skin tags show up more often in people who are overweight.
 They tend to occur where the skin folds and there is friction, such as in the groin area, on the neck, in armpits, and on the thighs.
 They are also common on the eyelids.
 A lot of folks want to know how to remove skin tags because they’re visible.

 Adult-onset diabetes tends to be related to obesity and when we are overweight we tend to have more areas of skin folds and friction.
 For this reason, I think it’s more likely that friction encourages the skin tags and it’s less likely related to the inability to process carbohydrates.

-Finally, it seems that you have a greater chance of developing the growths if someone in your family has them.
+Finally, it seems that you have a greater chance of developing skin tags if someone in your family has them.
 Whatever the reason, it’s good to know how to remove skin tags naturally.